-In order to facilitate the NCSU Libraries' primary mission of supporting the instructional, research, extension, and administrative needs of the faculty, students, and staff of North Carolina State University, to maintain a high-quality study and research environment, protect the rights of users, and sustain the integrity of collections, the university provides the following rules governing the use of library facilities, collections, and services and its online environment.
+In order to facilitate the NC State University Libraries’ primary mission of supporting the instructional, research, extension, and administrative needs of the faculty, students, and staff of North Carolina State University (NC State), to maintain a high-quality study and research environment, protect the rights of users, and sustain the integrity of collections, the university provides the following rules governing the use of library facilities, collections, and services and its online environment.

 The Libraries provides spaces to accommodate both group and quiet study.
-Public spaces in the Libraries’ facilities are available to users during hours of operation.
+Public spaces in library facilities are available to users during hours of operation.
 Library public spaces may not be reserved or closed to users for non-library purposes.

-2.1.1 NC State University students, faculty, and staff and any individual over the age of 18 with an academic study or research need may have access to library facilities between the hours of 7:00 a.m. and 10:00 p.m., subject to adherence to library rules.
+2.1.1 NC State students, faculty, and staff and any individual over the age of 18 with an academic study or research need may have access to library facilities between the hours of 7:00 a.m. and 10:00 p.m., subject to adherence to library rules.
 During final examination periods, more restrictive access provisions may apply.

 2.1.2 Use of some special collections of materials may be governed by more restrictive rules.

 2.1.3 After 10:00 p.m., access to the Libraries is restricted to NC State students, faculty, and staff.
-The Vice Provost and Director of Libraries must approve any exceptions.
+The Senior Vice Provost and Director of Libraries must approve any exceptions.

 2.1.4 After 10:00 p.m., a valid Wolfpack One Card is required for access.

-No animals are allowed in library facilities other than service animals in accoardance with NCSU REG 04.20.05 - Service Animals for Person with Disabilities.
+No animals are allowed in library facilities other than service animals in accordance with NCSU REG04.20.05 – Service Animals for Person with Disabilities.